 The WSLCB contracted with Industrial Economics through the Governor's Office of Regulatory Innovation and Assistance (ORIA) in early 2019 to perform a preliminary small business economic impact statement (SBEIS) under the framework of chapter 19.85 RCW for this particular section of rule.
 In most circumstances, the SBEIS is not completed until the actual rule proposal is prepared.
-In this instance, however, a preliminary SBEIS was prepared to serve solely as a basis for to understand estimated impact threshold only because data such as employment, revenue, and costs are not established in this particular industry as they are in other, more established industries.
-The preliminary SBEIS was drafted based on draft conceptual rules offered in April 2019, as well as on the best, publicly available data at the time.
+In this instance, however, a preliminary SBEIS was prepared to serve solely as a basis to understand estimated impact threshold only because data such as employment, revenue, and costs are not established in this particular industry as they are in other, more established industries.
+The preliminary SBEIS was drafted based on draft conceptual rules offered in April 2019, as well as on the best publicly available data at the time, and updated to consider lot size increase proposed in the supplemental CR 102.
+The best analogous industry types and associated NAICS coding have been used to update calculations, and the updated SBEIS analyzes the supplemental rule proposal.